nanaao/DInjector/README.md

 * Based entirely on D/Invoke API (using [minified fork](https://github.com/snovvcrash/DInvoke/tree/api_hashing) of [DInvoke-dev](https://github.com/TheWover/DInvoke/tree/dev))
 * API and syscalls resolution via hashing
 * Encrypted payloads which can be invoked from a URL or passed in base64 as an argument
-* PPID Spoofing and [blocking non-Microsoft DLLs](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-updateprocthreadattribute) (stolen from [TikiTorch](https://github.com/rasta-mouse/TikiTorch))
+* PPID spoofing and [blocking non-Microsoft DLLs](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-updateprocthreadattribute) (stolen from [TikiTorch](https://github.com/rasta-mouse/TikiTorch))
 * Flexible adjustment options for memory protection values
 * Shellcode fluctuation with **RW** and memory obfuscation (adopted from [ShellcodeFluctuation](https://github.com/mgeeky/ShellcodeFluctuation))
 * Thread stack spoofing via [fibers switching](https://docs.microsoft.com/ru-ru/windows/win32/api/winbase/nf-winbase-switchtofiber) (**NOT STABLE**)
-* Built-in AMSI bypass for local and remote processes, amsi.dll can be optionally force loaded
+* AMSI bypassing for local and remote processes (amsi.dll can be optionally force loaded)
+* ETW blocking
+* Ntdll.dll unhooking
 * Simple sandbox detection & evasion
 * Prime numbers calculation to emulate sleep for in-memory scan evasion
-* Ntdll.dll unhooking
 * Cobalt Strike integration

 > **DISCLAIMER.** All information contained in this repository is provided for educational and research purposes only.
 The author is not responsible for any illegal use of this tool.